juice-shop/pwning-juice-shop/appendix/solutions.md

 longer than http://localhost:3000/rest/product/sleep(2000)/reviews to respond.

-### Update multiple product reviews at the same time
+### :warning: Update multiple product reviews at the same time

 1. Log in as any user.
 2. Submit a PATCH request to http://localhost:3000/rest/product/reviews